 - 1 teaspoon honey

 - Warm tortillas.
 Add the sardines (without the oil), spinach, tomatoes and avocado (if using).

-- Add the mustard, honey, and salt to a small bowl and stir together.
+- Add the mustard and honey in a small bowl and stir together.
 Add the reserved oil, and stir again.

 - Pour the dressing into the wrap, and serve immediately.